What is the New York Scaffold Law?

 Does the Scaffold Law affect workers’ compensation claims?

 No, filing a claim under the New York Scaffold Law does not exclude you from also filing a workers’ compensation claim.
-While your workers’ compensation claim is brought against your employer, your claim under the New York Scaffold Law is against a third party, such as the Owner, General Contractor, or a company who controls the work and is not your employer.
+While your workers’ compensation claim is brought against your employer, your claim under the New York Scaffold Law is against a third party, such as the Owner, General Contractor, or a company that controls the work and is not your employer.
 Filing a New York Scaffold Law claim can help you recover additional damages, like pain and suffering.

 Who is at risk for scaffolding injuries?